 Kathy Pezdek is a cognitive psychologist specializing in the study of eyewitness memory.
-She frequently serves as an Expert Witness in the area of eyewitness identification and has testified on this topic in Federal, State and Superior Court cases.
+She frequently serves as an Expert Witness in the area of eyewitness memory and identification and has testified on this topic in Federal, State and Superior Court cases.
 Her extensive research has focused on a range of topics related to Law and Psychology that apply to both adults and children.
 These topics include face memory, suggestibility of memory, lineup techniques, and detecting deception.
-Kathy Pezdek is a Fellow of the American Psychological Society, has served as Editor of Applied Cognitive Psychology.
+Kathy Pezdek is a Fellow of the Association for Psychological Science and the Psychonomic Society, and has served as Editor of Applied Cognitive Psychology.

 Pezdek, K. (2001).
 A cognitive analysis of the recovered memory/false memory debate.
 Journal of Aggression, Maltreatment, and Trauma, 4 (2).
 [Reprinted in J. J. Freyd & A. P. DePrince (Eds.).
 Trauma and Cognitive Science.
 Haworth Press: San Diego, CA.]